5. General matters, 5:7-12

 mhte ... mhte ... mhte ... "not [by heaven] or [by earth] or .." - neither [by the heaven] nor [the earth] nor [any other oath].
 A negated correlative construction.

 mhte allon tina oJrkon "or anything else" - nor any other oath.
 Jesus had identified the hypocrisy of oath-taking that avoided the name of God by using some other important symbol to support the veracity of their statement.
 Here James gives a blanket direction, "do not take oaths at all."

-htw (eimi) pres. imp. "let / all you need to say is a simple" - let be [your].
+htw (eimi) pres. imp. "let / all you need to say is a simple" - [but/and] let be.
 As noted above, commentators argue back and forth as to whether these words reflect the oral tradition recorded in Matthew's gospel.
-This does seem likely, but many commentators disagree, eg. Ropes, "unlikely and unnecessary".
+This does seem likely, but many commentators disagree, eg., Ropes, "unlikely and unnecessary".
 The point being made is simple enough, "our truthfulness should be so consistent and dependable that we need no oath to support it", Moo.

-to "[Yes]" - the [yes yes and] the [no no].
+to "[Yes]" - the [yes of you yes and] the [no of you no].
 The article serves as a nominalizer turning the particles "yes" and "no" into nouns.

 iJna mh + subj. "or / otherwise" - lest [you fall].
 Introducing a negated purpose clause, "in order that you don't ..."
 Note the variant "lest you fall into hypocrisy".
 James is not slow in reminding his readers that we have to answer for our behavior; "for fear you draw down judgment on yourselves", REB.